I recovered from cancer at 52 and during my recovery, I came to understand the connection between stressful life events and illness.

 During 30 years of helping people I have seen that when people are supported through a holistic mind and body approach, they are able to manage their illness, feel more in control and feel so much better.

-I work privately with individuals and alongside other health professionals and clinics and I am proud a member of the AC, which oversees the ethical framework for good practice.
+I work privately with individuals and alongside other health professionals and clinics and I am a member of the Association for Coaching, which oversees the ethical framework for good practice.